• Skip to primary navigation

 What is IVueIt?

-IVueIt is what I call a picture-taking app or an auditing app.
+IVueIt is what I typically call a picture-taking app or an auditing app.
 Businesses use apps like IVueIt to gather information about certain products or locations.
-To get this information, businesses contract with these types of apps to find independent contractors who can go to certain locations and take photos and record any other information they need.
+To get this information, businesses contract with apps like IVueIt to find independent contractors who can go to certain locations and take photos and record any other information they need.ย

-In this case, property managers can use IVueIt to find independent contractors that can take photos of certain buildings.
-The photos are typically exterior photos, generally of the landscaping around a building or the parking lot of a building.
-Some IVueIt gigs also consist of interior photos where you might have to take photos of certain areas inside a building.
+In this case, property managers use IVueIt to find independent contractors to take photos of their buildings.
+The photos are typically exterior photos, generally of the landscaping or the parking lot of a building.
+Some IVueIt gigs also consist of interior photos where you might have to take photos of certain areas inside a building.ย

 IVueIt uses “Vuers” to take these photos.
 As a Vuer, you are an independent contractor and can accept any assignments that you see in the IVueIt app.
 Assignments are on a first-come, first-serve basis, which means whoever accepts the assignment first can complete it.